citrix/terraform-provider-citrixadc/docs/resources/analyticsglobal_analyticsprofile_binding.md

 ## Import

-A analyticsglobal_analyticsprofile_binding can be imported using its name, e.g.
+A analyticsglobal_analyticsprofile_binding can be imported using its id, e.g.

 ```shell
 terraform import citrixadc_analyticsglobal_analyticsprofile_binding.tf_binding tf_analyticsprofile